janaz/lambda-request-handler/README.md

 The main differences between this module and `aws-serverless-express` are
 * It's using [in-process-request](https://github.com/janaz/in-process-request) module to execute app handlers in-process without having to start background http server
 * Simpler setup as it doesn't require managing the internal http server
+* Support for applications that require asynchronous setup (for example reading config from network, or decrypting secrets from KMS)
 * It's faster, because it doesn't need to pass the request to the internal server through the unix socket
 * It's free from issues caused by limits in Node.js http module such as header size limit